Mentored Student Research Program

 Students will have the opportunity to discuss their research through oral or poster presentations.
 Most students do not complete an entire research project during the summer, but rather work on a portion of a larger study.
 When thinking about doing an oral or poster presentation, it is perfectly acceptable to focus the student’s presentation on hypotheses and methodology in the absence of conclusive results.
 It is ideal if you begin discussing with your student early in the summer about what they can present.

-Students may apply to be selected to be included in the student keynote portion of the closing program.
-Four students will be chosen to give an oral presentation involving 12 minutes to speak and 3 minutes for audience questions about the research they conducted throughout the summer.
+Students may also apply to be selected to be included in the student keynote portion of the closing program.
+Two students will be chosen to give an oral keynote presentation involving 12 minutes to speak and three minutes for audience questions about the research they conducted throughout the summer.

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
-For work with multiple authors, the authors can decide among themselves their various roles in presenting within the 12 minute limit.
+For work with multiple authors, the authors can decide among themselves their various roles in presenting within the specified time limit.

 - Preparing an Effective Oral Presentation